webcomponents/webcomponents.github.io/src/documents/podcasts/124-with-rob-dodson-on-shop-talk-show.html.md

 ---

 Shop Talk Show is joined by Rob Dodson.
 Rob works on Polymer at Google.
-True Facts.
-We take a deep dive with him into Polymer and Web Components.
+Chris & Dave take a deep dive with him into Polymer and Web Components.